erg-lang/erg/doc/zh_CN/compiler/trait_method_resolving.md

 ~

 An object has an infinite number of types to which it belongs.
-But we really only have to think about types with methods, i.e. types with names.
+But we really only have to think about types with 方法, i.e. types with names.

-The Erg compiler has a hashmap of patch types with all provided methods and their implementations.
+The Erg compiler has a hashmap of patch types with all provided 方法 and their implementations.
 This table is updated each time a new type is defined.

 ``` erg